Nord Nord Mord

 Nord Nord Mord is a 2011 German crime film series produced by ZDF.
-From 2011 until 2018, Robert Atzorn played the role of Chief Inspector Theo Clüver in eight episodes.
-The first episode with Peter Heinrich Brix as Commissioner Carl Sievers (the ninth in total) was broadcast on October 15, 2018.
+From 2011 until 2018, Robert Atzorn played the role of Chief Inspector Theo Clüver in the first eight episodes.
+His successor was Peter Heinrich Brix as Commissioner Carl Sievers.

 Plot

 At the Sylt detective agency, the edgy chief inspector Theo Clüver is more inclined to solve cases with empathy, patience and instinct rather than using modern investigative methods.
 His colleague, Ina Behrendsen, approaches the cases objectively, austerely and without emotion, while Hinnerk Feldmann, who comes from the Baltic Sea, stands out with his know-it-all attitude.

 After Clüver's (Atzorn's) retirement, his position was taken over by the rather reserved and uncommunicative chief inspector Carl Sievers, who was transferred from Kiel to Sylt and combines a professional approach with an alert mind.
 However, he seems to be also carrying a health burden.

 Cast

-Leading actor Robert Atzorn left the series at his own request after the eighth episode, Clüver and the Silent Death.
+Leading actor Robert Atzorn left the series at his own request after the eighth episode, Clüver und der leise Tod.
 His successor was Peter Heinrich Brix.